ad-world/instawork-takehome/README.md

 ## Building and Testing without Docker
+0. Make sure you are using node v18+. `nvm use 18`.
 1. Install dependencies for backend: `cd backend/ && npm install`
 2. Build the backend: `npm run build` from the `backend/` directory
 3. Run the backend: `npm run start`.
 This will serve the backend on port 3000